thalo-rs/thalo/README.md

 - **Separation of Concerns**

   Commands and queries in your system are independent of eachother.
-This includes scale independently & develop independently.
+This allows them to be scaled & developed independently.

 **What are the down sides?**

 As with anything in the tech world, everything is about tradeoffs.
-There are some reasons not to use event sourcing in your system includeing:
+There are some reasons not to use event sourcing in your system including:

 - **Eventual Consistency**: With the separation of concerns comes eventual consistency in your system, meaning your data may not be up to date immediately, but eventually will become consistent.